-The evaluator shall confirm that the AGD contains instructions for establishing connections to external IT entities and remote users.
+$The\ evaluator\ shall\ confirm\ that\ the\ AGD\ contains\ instructions\ for\ establishing\ connections\ to$ external IT entities and remote users.

 The evaluator will configure the TOE to communicate with each external IT entity and type of remote user identified in the TSS.
 The evaluator will monitor network traffic while the VS performs communication with each of these destinations.
-The evaluator will ensure that for each session a trusted channel was established in conformance with the protocols identified in the selection.
+The evaluator will ensure that for each session a trusted channel was established in conformance with the protocols identified in the

-FTP ITE EXT.1 Encrypted Data Communications
+FTP_ITE_EXT.1 Encrypted Data Communications